 The Ketogenic Diet is a high-fat, sufficient protein, and a very low carbohydrate diet which is used primarily to treat refractory or difficult to control epilepsy in children.

-Ketogenic diet is best-known diet for children suffering from epilepsy.
+The ketogenic diet is the best-known diet for children suffering from epilepsy.

 The diet forces our body to burn fats instead of carbohydrates.
 Generally, the carbohydrates contained in food are converted into glucose that is then transported around our body.
 It is essential in fueling the brain function.
 Moreover, whether little carbohydrate remains in diet, the liver converts fat into the fatty acids as well as ketone bodies.